 Booktype can use a variety of renderers to convert a book's HTML chapters into a single PDF file for export.
 Of all the known open source PDF renderers, mPDF 6 (http://www.mpdf1.com) is currently recommended, due to its extensive support for pre-press features including CMYK and spot colours, bleeds and crop marks, right-to-left and bi-directional text, and typographical hints in non-Latin scripts. mPDF is written by Ian Back, based on FPDF and HTML2FPDF with a number of enhancements, and released as Free Software under the GNU GPL v2.

 mPDF requires PHP's (http://php.net/) command-line interpreter to be installed on the server.
-You can install the command-line interpreter for PHP and the GD graphics library on Debian or Ubuntu GNU/Linux with the command:
+You can install the command-line interpreter for PHP and the GD graphics library on Debian stretch or Ubuntu 18.04 GNU/Linux with the command:

-sudo apt install php-cli php-mbstring php-gd
+sudo apt install php-cli php-mbstring php-gd unzip

 Next, download and unzip the mPDF file on your server, maintaining the directory structure, in a directory such as /var/www/mpdf-6.1.3/ as follows:

 sudo wget https://github.com/mpdf/mpdf/archive/v6.1.3.zip

 sudo unzip v6.1.3.zip -d /var/www/

 The unzipped mPDF files should now belong to the root user, which you can confirm with the command: